 Remember hepatitis B can be transmitted through unprotected sex and contaminated blood.
 Do not share toothbrushes, razors or needles and cover all wounds with a bandage.

 Report all hepatitis B surface antigen-positive (HBsAg-positive) results (

 including repeat testing, even if the results have been previously reported) within 24 hours to the local health department in the county where the patient resides or the PHBPP.If you provide prenatal care

 If you work in the hospital labor and delivery unit or in the nursery unit

-- If STAT test result is HBsAg-positive, report to the LHD within 24 hours (even if they were previously reported)
+Report all HBsAg-positive pregnant women to the LHD within 24 hours ( even if they were previously reported)

 If you provide pediatric care

 Review and record the maternal HBsAg test result for the current pregnancy on both labor and delivery record, birth certificate and on EPID-399

 If a woman presents with an unknown HBsAg status or with risk factors, test for HBsAg status STAT